Training of Police Officers

 Every Western New England University police officer receives standardized medical training required by law.
 This includes Cardio-Pulmonary Resuscitation (CPR) training as dictated by the American Heart Association.
 Officers also receive an initial 24 hours of First Responder training, which is supplemented by an additional 8 hours of refresher training each year.
 Medical training is provided by one of the department's officers who is a certified CPR and First Responder Instructor.
 The CPR instruction also includes the use of the Automated Emergency Defibrillator (AED).

 Sgt.
-Michael Holhut and Off.
-James Trasatti are Firearms Instructors, certified by the Smith & Wesson Academy and the Massachusetts Municipal Police Training Committee.
+Kevin Dupras, Off.
+James Trasatti and Off.
+Joel Hernandez are Firearms Instructors, certified by the Smith & Wesson Academy and the Massachusetts Municipal Police Training Committee.
 Sgt.
-Holhut and Off.
-Trasatti work diligently to make firearms training safe and realistic while focusing on recent trends in the field of law enforcement.
+Dupras, Off.
+Trasatti and Off.
+Hernandez work diligently to make firearms training safe and realistic while focusing on recent trends in the field of law enforcement.
 Data from around the country is analyzed and used to shape the firearms training and the scenario based force-on-force instruction that the Police Officers receive.